nestauk/dap_tutorials/metaflow/README.md

 #### 🗄️ Saving data
 Note that you cannot save data locally in batch steps, so you need to save your data to S3.

 As default, you cannot save data to any S3 bucket you want.
-You can save it to the `open-jobs-lake` S3 bucket or ask the Data Engineering team to allow your outputs to be saved in a different S3 bucket.
+You can save it to the `ds-tutorials` S3 bucket or ask the Data Engineering team to allow your outputs to be saved in a different S3 bucket.

 ### 📈 Organising your projects when using Metaflow
 As mentioned above, when using AWS batch with Metaflow, you cannot import files in locations other than the folder your working on, so all the files you need to import: configs, utils, flow requirements, etc. need to be in the same folder as your flow script.

 If you get import errors in your steps: ensure you’ve included a requirements file in the flow directory, have included the correct file types when using the `--package-suffixes=` command, and that your requirements are actually installable/don’t have clashing dependencies.

-### 🤓 Tips for using Metaflow to scrape data
+### 🤓 Tips for using Metaflow (to scrape data)
-- Use `resume` to continue your flow from where it broke; this way, you don't have to request access to the website you're scraping again unecessarily, reducing:
+- Use `resume` to continue your flow from where it broke; this way, you don't have to request access to the website you're scraping data from again unecessarily, reducing:
     - the pressure on the website's servers;
     - the risk of being blocked by the website;
 - Use `foreach` to parallelise your scraping process into small chunks, making sure you sleep in between requests;
 - You might want to use `batch` - but there's some time associated to setting up the batch machines.
 Your code might not be faster when using batch, but it might still beneficial to use it if you're scraping a large number of pages;
 - Make sure each step is very well defined and that you're only doing one thing!
 This will make it easier to debug your code;
-- You might want to create a flow to collect the raw HTML files and another flow to extract the data from the HTML files - this way, if you decide to change how you're extracting the data, you don't have to re-scrape the pages.
+- You might want to create a flow to collect the raw HTML files and another flow to extract the data from the HTML files - this way, if you decide to change how you're extracting the data, you don't have to re-scrape the pages;
+- Create a parameter called `test` to enable you and your colleagues to run your code in test mode;
+- All the code above your class definition will be run at every step of your flow, so if you need to define a variable with the date/time the flow started, for example, the best workaround is to define it as a parameter - if you define it above, your data will change at every step; Here's [an example of how we did it for a project](https://github.com/nestauk/asf_public_discourse_web_scraping/blob/dev/asf_public_discourse_web_scraping/pipeline/mse/scrape_mse.py#L47);

 ### 📚 Resources
 - [Metaflow official docs](https://docs.metaflow.org/)